Sheshuk/snap-base/example/README.md

 Step defines any data manipulation.
 Steps can be vaguely classified into [transformations](#transformation), [filters](#filter) and [buffers](#buffer).

-In the configuration file steps are provided as a list in the `steps:` function inside the [chain](#chain) definition.
+In the configuration file steps are provided as a list in the `steps:` section inside the [chain](#chain) definition.

 #### Transformation
-It's a [ste](#step) that manipulates one data portion, and returns the result, which will be fed to the next step.
+It's a [step](#step) that manipulates one data portion, and returns the result, which will be fed to the next step.

 Can be just a function on the data, like this example
 ```python